notjaydenarivieste/school-import---2nd-year/README.md

 actually read this, since netbeans is more advanced and its no longer a simple .java file, i export my stuff in folders

-so like... install the folders and extract them and open them... capiche?
+so like... install the folders and extract them and open them in neatbeans through "Open Project"... capiche?